Utility Notification Center

 This website has been developed as a reference tool for the Hawaii One Call Law.
 It is hoped that by making this information readily available, all citizens of Hawaii involved in excavating around underground facilities will Dig Safely!

-NEW TOOL COMING APRIL 30: Ticket Talk for Two-Way Communication on Locate Requests
+NOW AVAILABLE: Ticket Talk for Two-Way Communication on Locate Requests

 Click here to learn more